Exynos9820/ThedyxEngine/README.md

 ## Overview

-TempoEngine is a 2D physics engine designed to simulate heat transfer across different materials using a visually intuitive approach.
+ThedyxEngine is a 2D physics engine designed to simulate heat transfer across different materials using a visually intuitive approach.
 The engine supports various forms of heat transfer mechanisms including conduction, convection, and radiation, presenting them in a visually engaging manner that changes color based on the temperature of the objects.